tq-bit/chattergram-redis/readme.md

 **Test Params**:

-- Number of Threads: 1000
+- *Number of Threads*: `1000`
-- Ramp-up period: 5s
+- *Ramp-up period*: `5s`
-- Loop count: 10
+- *Loop count*: `10`
-- Same user on each iteration: true
+- *Same user on each iteration*: `true`

 As I did not change underlying business CRUD logic in the application's routes and handlers*, the only bottleneck when sending messages that remains is the database.
 The comparison below was created with Jmeter, an open source load testing tool.
 It uses the HTTP protocol to send POST requests to the API and create new chat messages.

 I also disabled Pino logger in `app.ts` to ensure there's nothing going on during the test case that's not really necessary.

-> * What I did change was to replace the handler event listener's logic to a Redis pub/sub mode.
+> \* What I did change was to replace the handler event listener's logic to a Redis pub/sub mode.
 In this case, I figured that's just another perk added by using a common Redis feature.
 You can find this change highlighted in the architecture diagram.

 #### Sending a POST request to create a new message (text-only)